 If you are looking for a card with no annual fee and easy earning potential, the Chase Freedom Unlimited might be a good fit for you.
 The Freedom Unlimited card is a great starter card that still holds a spot in my wallet due to its straightforwardness and ability to pair with other Chase cards.

-The Freedom Unlimited currently offers a sign-up bonus of $200 or 20,000 Ultimate Rewards for $500 spend in the first three months as well as 5x on the first $6000 at gas stations in the first 12 months.
+The Freedom Unlimited currently offers a sign-up bonus of $200 or 20,000 Ultimate Rewards for $500 spend in the first three months as well as 5x on the first $12,000 at grocery stores in the first 12 months.

 It's all about simplicity with the Freedom Unlimited.
 You earn 1.5% back on all purchases without paying an annual fee.
 Recently, Chase added 3% back on dining and drugstores.
 Additionally, through March 2025, you can earn 5% (an additional 3.5%) on all Lyft rides.
 Finally, you also earn 5% cash back on travel purchased through the Chase Ultimate Rewards portal.
 There is no limit to the amount of cash back that can be earned.
 Cash back remains valid as long as your account is open.